Skip to content

 • St. Charles County corridor — newer master-planned subdivisions with original-builder asphalt now in the replacement window.
 Common job: full impact-rated upgrade with carrier-credit documentation.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match St. Louis homeowners
+How we connect St. Louis homeowners

 Network contractors in the St. Louis metro carry City of St. Louis or county contractor licensing where applicable, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors — Missouri hail claims are negotiated, not just submitted.